Community chess: Garry Kasparov on his move into social gaming

 It also, of course, has its own playing platform for pitting your wits against other players and its AI.

-Playing, and occasionally losing to, computers is something Kasparov knows all about, having famously lost to IBM’s Deep Blue in 1997 when World Chess Champion.
+Playing, and occasionally being bested by, computers is something Kasparov knows all about, having famously lost to IBM’s Deep Blue in 1997 when he was World Chess Champion.

 “It was probably my blessing that I was the world champion at the time of the most revolutionary changes in the game.
 What happened during the 15 years of my reign changed the nature of chess – not because of me, but I knew it was happening.
 I saw the computers coming in, I gave the idea to my friends in Germany to do ChessBase.
 That was the beginning of this kind of merger between chess and computers.”